mdibl/data_downloads/README.md

 ```
-# Local Data Storage
+# Data Local Storage

 Data is stored by sourcce/version/organism/ - We stored data as downloaded from the source
 under /data/external.

-The uncompressed version of the data is stored under /data/scratch
+However,the uncompressed version of the data is stored under /data/scratch

 ## Ensembl Data - Uncompressed data
 For each organism in addition to the original file :